andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-i-threading.md

 * provided APIs
 * Event Loop implementation
-* some other stuff, that will be covered below
+* some other stuff, that will be covered later

-Now, lets take a step back and discuss what is threadening.
+Now, let's take a step back and discuss what is threadening.